ajish-antony/python-password-generator/README.md

 ### Secnario - 1

 The First option is to generate the password based on the requirements provided by the client.
-In which the requirements include how many alphabets, digits, special characters, and overall total length of the password are required.
+In which the requirements include how many alphabets, digits, special characters, and overall total length of the password are required

 ### Secnario - 2